 - 1. Initiating work only when authorized to do so. - 2.
 Performing work within the controls authorized. - 3.
 Ensuring work remains within the authorized scopes of work. - 4.
 Continuously assessing safety conditions, seeking feedback from safety staff, and making improvements as needed. - 5.
 Stopping any work you believe is unsafe or could harm the environment.
-For more detail see the LBNL stop work policy, http://www2.lbl.gov/ehs/refs/stopwork.shtml controlled, to ensure the work is authorized, and to ensure adequate training.
-The home division must also ensure that the work is authorized appropriately and that the worker is adequately trained.
-In the event of an injury, it is ultimately the home division that is responsible for an investigation; however, the Chemical Sciences Division will participate to the extent appropriate.
+For more detail see the LBNL stop work policy, https://ehs.lbl.gov/resource/stop-work-policy/.